 Students who, for academic or personal reasons, are unable to complete the 360 credits required for the Bachelor of Science award may exit with the successful completion of 240 credits or 120 credits and be awarded a Diploma of Higher Education or Certificate of Higher Education respectively.

-Exit awards are granted at the discretion of the Board of Examiners and once a student has accepted an exit award they will not be permitted to continue their study of the same award with the University of London.
+Exit qualifications are granted at the discretion of the Board of Examiners and once a student has accepted an exit qualification they will not be permitted to continue their study of the same qualification with the University of London.

-Individual courses
+Individual modules

-There is no provision for individual courses of the programme to be studied on a stand-alone basis.
+There is no provision for individual modules of the programme to be studied on a standalone basis.